 We invite all those who recognise and appreciate the outstanding contribution Martin Pitt made to Cranbrook to come together as one and contribute to The Martin Pitt Scholarship Fund which will ensure that the life and memory of this great Old Cranbrookian, teacher, mentor, coach and friend lives in the fabric of the School for generations.

 At the Headmaster’s discretion and depending upon the availability of funds, more than one Scholarship may be awarded.
-If a family’s financial situation allows, partial scholarships may be considered.
+If a family’s financial situation allows, partial scholarships may also be considered.

 The Matt Street Scholarship was established by Old Cranbrookian Philip (Hooky) James Lee Street (1948) in memory of his youngest son, Matthew Lee Street who boarded at Cranbrook from 1970 to 1977.
 Matthew was tragically killed in a motor vehicle accident in 1980 aged 20 years.